trackabout/login-ad/login-ad.md

-# What's New
+# What's New for January 2023
-The January 2023 release has landed.
-It adds several new features to both TrackAbout Web and TrackAbout Mobile 7 for iOS and Android.
+The latest release of TrackAbout Mobile 7 (iOS/Android) and the TrackAbout web app has landed.
+Here's the highlights:

 *   [Physical Inventory comes to TrackAbout Mobile 7](https://meta.trackabout.com/wiki/January_2023_Release_Notes#Physical_Inventory_in_TrackAbout_Mobile_7)